Mary Shelley: Frankenstein (Collins Classics), Flexibler Einband

 Der berühmte Klassiker von Mary Shelley.
 Written when Mary Shelley was only nineteen-years-old, this chilling tale of a young scientist's desire to create life still resonates today.
 Victor Frankenstein's monster is stitched together from the stolen limbs of the dead, and the result is a grotesque being who, rejected by his maker, sets out on a journey to reek his revenge.
 In the most famous gothic horror story ever told, Shelley confronts the limitations of science, the nature of human cruelty and the pathway to forgiveness.

-It was already one in the morning; the rain pattered dismally against the panes, and my candle was nearly burnt out, when, by the glimmer of the half-extinguished light, I saw the dull yellow eye of the creature open...
+'The rain pattered dismally against the panes, and my candle was nearly burnt out, when, by the glimmer of the half-extinguished light, I saw the dull yellow eye of the creature open...'

-Written when Mary Shelley was only nineteen-years old, this chilling tale of a young scientist's desire to create life still resonates today.
-Victor Frankenstein's monster is stitched together from the stolen limbs of the dead, and the result is a grotesque being who, rejected by his maker, sets out on a journey to reek his revenge.
+Victor Frankenstein's monster is stitched together from the limbs of the dead, taken from 'the dissecting room and the slaughter-house'.
+The result is a grotesque being who, rejected by his maker and starved of human companionship, sets out on a journey to seek his revenge.
 In the most famous gothic horror story ever told, Shelley confronts the limitations of science, the nature of human cruelty and the pathway to forgiveness.